-Los Angeles, CA – The Los Angeles City Council was unanimous in its support of a motion for a moratorium on fracking this morning after over 100 presentations were made by residents whose complaints ranged from nose bleeds, to headaches, to cracks in their homes associated with when fracking began in the city.
+Los Angeles, CA – The Los Angeles City Council unanimously supported a motion for a moratorium on fracking this morning after over 100 presentations were made by residents whose complaints ranged from nose bleeds, to headaches, to cracks in their homes associated with when fracking began in the city.
 Many of the citizens were organized by Californians against Fracking, Americans against Fracking, 350, Credo, Food & Water Watch, the Sierra Club CA, Physicians for Social Responsibility LA and other various neighborhood groups who sought representation by City Councilman Paul Koretz District 5 with co-author Bonin District 11.
 Mayor Eric Garcetti has 10 days to sign to make the motion an ordinance.

 Councilman Koretz stated, "Unregulated fracking is crazy- we have seen the danger of earthquakes take place in states that normally don't have earthquakes, and now we are taking what causes earthquakes where they normally don't happen, to a place where they do happen."

 Koretz continued, "Just wasting this water [used for fracking- as much as millions of gallons per well] is a bad idea already, but turning it into toxic water is absolute insanity.
 People are getting sick, their homes are cracking; it makes no sense to continue."